Singapore strongly condemns Christchurch shootings; no reports of Singaporeans injured

 READ: Christchurch shootings: What we know so far about the terror attack

-The shootings during Friday prayers left at least 49 dead and 20 others seriously injured.
+The shootings during Friday prayers left at least 49 dead and dozens more injured.
 It was New Zealand's worst mass shooting.

 There have been no reports of Singaporeans injured in the shootings, said MFA, adding that it is providing assistance to some Singaporeans who have contacted the ministry because their family members are in Christchurch.